-For more information on the Planning Act 2016 and its impact on your application, please contact Council officers or alternatively view the Department of Infrastructure, Local Government and Planning's 'A snapshot of the Planning Act 2016'.
+For more information on the Planning Act 2016 and its impact on your application, please contact Council officers or alternatively view the Department of State Development, Manufacturing, Infrastructure and Planning's 'A snapshot of the Planning Act 2016'.

 Under the Planning Act 2016, there are three categories of development: prohibited, assessable and accepted development.
 You will require planning approval when conducting development that is considered to be assessable development.